louesejackson/louesejackson.github.io/_projects/hrblock.md

 layout: project
 ---

-The largest tax accountancy firm in the USA.
+The largest tax accountancy firm in the USA, brochure layout and package layout for tax services within a very rigid brand standard.